The 2019-20 college basketball season officially tips off on November 5, putting a national spotlight on several top NBA prospects.

 Next season, he still has a lot of work to do on his jump shot to even become an average option off the catch.
 If he gets that going, however, he will continue to climb up big boards as the season progresses.

-Basketball, Draft, DunkWire, Mock Draft, NBA, Featured, Top, A.J.
+Basketball, Draft, DunkWire, Mock Draft, NBA, Top, A.J.
 Reeves, Aaron Henry, Aaron Nesmith, AJ Lawson, Amar Sylla, Anthony Edwards, Arturs Zagars, Ashton Hagans, Ayo Dosunmu, Borisa Simanic, Bryan Antoine, Cassius Winston, Cole Anthony, Dalibor Ilic, Deni Avdija, Derek Culver, Derrick Alston, Devon Dotson, Filip Petrusev, Georgios Kalaitzakis, Gytis Masiulis, Henri Drell, Isaac Okoro, Isaiah Joe, Isaiah Stewart, Jaden McDaniels, Jahmius Ramsey, Jalen Smith, James Wiseman, Jarron Cumberland, Jay Scrubb, Jeremiah Robinson-Earl, Jordan Nwora, Josh Green, Josiah James, Kahlil Whitney, Karim Mane, Killian Hayes, Killian Tillie, Kira Lewis, LaMelo Ball, Malcolm Cazalon, Mamadi Diakite, Markus Howard, Matthew Hurt, Matthieu Gauzin, Neemias Queta, Nico Mannion, Obi Toppin, Ochai Agbaji, Oscar Tshiebwe, Patrick Williams, Paul Eboua, Paul Reed, Paul Scruggs, Precious Achiuwa, Quincy Guerrier, Rayshaun Hammonds, Reggie Perry, RJ Hampton, Scottie Lewis, Terry Armstrong, Theo Maledon, Tre Jones, Trendon Watford, Trevelin Queen, Tyrese Haliburton, Tyrese Maxey, Vernon Carey, Wendell Moore, Xavier Johnson, Xavier Tillman